 CHAPTER 2.
 OVERVIEW

 General Information

-The DIR-620S device is a wireless router supporting 3G/LTE with a built-in 4-port switch.
+The DIR-882 device is a wireless dual band gigabit router with 3G/LTE support.
 It provides a fast and simple way to create a wireless and wired network at home or in an office.